guicalare/spain.csv/README.md

 osmium merge spain-latest.osm.pbf canary-islands-latest.osm.pbf -o spain.osm.pbf
 ```

 Then open a new terminal, copy the directory path where the spain.osm.pbf was created and pasted into <YOUR_DIRECTORY> from the next command.
-Then run it and wait until the docker istance is done (take a cup of coffee, because this istance build can take while, 30 mins to 1 h depending of your computer):
+Then run it and wait until the docker istance is done (take a cup of coffee, because this instance build can take while, 30 mins to 1 h depending of your computer):

 ```
 sudo docker run -it --rm \